 "The sun also shines behind the clouds."
 Quote from Karl Friedrich Wilhelm Wander

-Day 5: The fifth day will be a special one.
-You will pass the Pasterze.
-With a length of about 8 km, it is the largest glacier in Austria, as well as the longest in the Eastern Alps and is located at the foot of the Großglockner.
-Your path then continues through a barren mountain landscape until you reach the lower Pfandlscharte at 2663m.
-If you still have energy reserves left, you can still take the nearby Spielmann 3027m.
-The summit is only a few hundred meters away from the lower Pfandlscharte.
-Afterwards, a beautiful descent route to the Trauneralm awaits you.
+Day 5: The fifth day will be something very special.
+You pass the reservoir and see the Pasterze, the largest glacier in Austria with a length of around 8 kilometres and also the longest in the Eastern Alps, which stretches out at the foot of the Großglockner.
+Your route continues through a barren mountain landscape until you reach the lower Pfandlscharte at 2663 metres.
+If you still have some energy left, you can take the nearby Spielmann (3027 m) with you - the summit is only a few hundred metres away from the lower Pfandlscharte.
+Afterwards, a wonderful descent to the Trauneralm awaits you.

-Day 6: It is probably the most unspectacular of the entire long-distance hike.
-You hike forever in the valley until you finally reach Fusch an der Großglocknerstraße.
-From there you hike back up into the mountains until you reach your destination for the day, the Gleiwitzer Hütte.
+Day 6: The sixth day is probably the least spectacular of the entire long-distance hike.
+You hike in the valley for a long time until you finally reach Fusch an der Großglocknerstraße.
+From there, the trail takes you back up into the mountains until you reach your destination for the day, the Gleiwitzer Hütte.

-On this tour you can alternately stay in mountain huts or hotels.
+On this tour you can alternate between staying in mountain huts or hotels.
 I would recommend the following:

 - Trauneralm